zephyrproject-rtos/zephyr/doc/contribute/contributor_expectations.rst

   review of the escalation if requested, especially if any of the parties can't attend the meeting.

-- If issues are not resolved, assignees can escalate to the TSC and get a binding resolution in the TSC by adding the *TSC* label on the PR.
+- If all avenues of resolution and escalation have failed, assignees can escalate to the TSC and get a binding resolution in the TSC by adding the *TSC* label on the PR.

 - The Assignee is expected to ensure the resolution of the escalation and the outcome is documented in the related pull request or issues on Github.